 Before I move on, let me lay some groundwork.
 My latest system had a design load of @ 80K BTU.
 This system utilized two zones, each having a pump.
 Using the “rule of thumb” sensible heat rate equation for hydronics, I can lay out what my total system GPM should be to deliver the load.
 Most hydronic systems are designed around a 20° delta T on the distribution side, which is what I’ll use in the below equation (for more on the sensible heat rate equations, you can read this tech-tip I wrote).

 80,000 / (500 * 20) = 8 GPM

-So this means my total system needs to move 8 gallons per minute in order to meet demand.
-In my scenario I actually have 2 zone pumps (one does a bonus room which needs about 2-3 GPM, and the other the main house needing about 5 GPM).
-I utilized the same 3-speed pump on both zones, and I will cover how I set the speed based on the above GPM that I need to deliver.
+So, this means that my total system needs to move 8 gallons per minute in order to meet demand.
+In my scenario, I actually have two zone pumps (one does a bonus room, which needs about 2-3 GPM, and the other does the main house, which needs about 5 GPM).
+I utilized the same three-speed pump on both zones, and I will cover how I set the speed based on the above GPM that I need to deliver.
 Below is the pump curve (similar to a fan chart) that we need to compare to, each line representing one of the speeds of the pump.

 3.5 / 0.44 = 7.95 ft. of Head

-We can then compare to the above pump curve (for low speed, lowest curve), which shows a flow rate of about 2.8-3 GPM, which is where I want to be for that zone.
+We can then compare to the above pump curve (for low speed, lowest curve), which shows a flow rate of about 2.8-3 GPM.
+That is where I want to be for that zone.
 I can then do the same for the other zone pump (set on medium speed).